build-trust/ockam/documentation/guides/rust/get-started/README.md

 ## Working with multiple binaries

-There are several ways you can configure your project to have two binaries.
+Some of the Ockam examples need two programs.
+There are several ways you can configure your project to have multiple binaries.
 The easiest way, and the way that we will use in this guide is to use the `examples` directory.

 For example: